Bioconductor/bioconductor.org/content/developers/how-to/git.md

 system.
 Package maintainers update their packages by pushing changes to their git repositories.

-The essential steps for transitioning from SVN to git are summarized in
+The essential steps for maintaining your package in _Bioconductor_'s git repository are summarized in

 - [New package workflow][]: update your GitHub repository after package acceptance.